TriplyDB/Documentation/docs/triply-etl/tmp/getting-started.md

 ### Middlewares

 The most common occurrence in ETL are the middlewares.
 Middlewares are essentially reusable pieces of code that execute a certain long and/or complex piece of functionality.
-An middleware is a piece of code that transforms a record and can be invoked with app.use().
+An middleware is a piece of code that transforms a record and can be invoked with etl.use().

 Example of middleware function: